You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 Bullish and Bearish Reversals

-Not all reversals are created equal, or at least that’s what I think 🙂 When determining whether price is going to reverse using a footprint chart, I want to see the following four things:
+Not all reversals are created equal, or at least that’s what I think 🙂 When determining the likelihood of price reversing using a footprint chart I look for the following four events.

 - The majority of the volume should have traded at the high of a candle for a bearish reversal and the low of the candle for a bullish reversal.
-When this occurs it’s a higher probability that a reversal is going to happen due to the fact that bulls or bears, depending on the direction of the move, did everything they could to take prices higher or lower but failed.
+When this occurs it’s a higher probability that a reversal is going to happen.
+The bulls or bears, depending on the direction of the move, did everything they could to take prices higher or lower but failed.
+The failure is confirmed by the volume spike.

-- You want to see buy imbalances for a bullish reversal and sell imbalances for a bearish reversal as those large traders are likely to defend their positions.
+- You want to see buy imbalances for a bullish reversal and sell imbalances for a bearish reversal as these large traders are likely to defend their positions.

 - No unfinished auctions.
 We want to confirm that all buyers (bearish reversal) or sellers (bullish reversal) have been exhausted.